Tokens in Classic engine

-Tokens are placeholders to insert dynamic data.
+Tokens in Classic template engine are placeholders to insert dynamic data.
 They act as variables and replaced with actual values when the document is generated.
+They are enclosed in {{curly braces}} and represent fields from a data source like JSON.

-For example, if you’re generating a document and you want to insert the client’s name dynamically, you might define a token like {{Name}}
+For example, if you’re generating a document and you want to insert the client’s name dynamically, you might define a token like {{Name}}.

 When generating the document, this token would be replaced with the actual name, such as “John Doe”.